Brown v. Lober

 Facts

 In 1947, the Bosts received a one-third interest in the mineral rights to 80 acres of land, with the owner reserving two-thirds of the interest.
 In 1957, the Bosts conveyed their interest to the Browns (plaintiffs) through general warranty deed with no exceptions.
-In 1974, the Browns tried to sell their mineral rights for $6,000, and only then discovered that they owned only one-third of the mineral rights.
+In 1974, the Browns tried to sell their mineral rights for $6,000 and only then discovered that they owned only one-third of the mineral rights.
 This forced them to renegotiate the contract price to $2,000.
-The original grantors (who owned the other two-thirds interest in the land) never exercised any rights to the land.
+The original grantors, who owned the other two-thirds interest in the land, never exercised any rights to the land.
 The Browns sued Lober (defendant), as executor for the estate of the Bosts, for damages, alleging a breach of the covenant of quiet enjoyment.
 The trial court ruled in Lober’s favor.
-The appellate court reversed, and Lober appealed to the Supreme Court of Illinois.
+The appellate court reversed, and Lober appealed to the Illinois Supreme Court.

 Rule of Law